open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 │   │   │   │   ├── zzz{seg_map_suffix}
 ```

-Below is the directory structure of ADE20K dataset:
+Here is an example pf ADE20K, and below the directory structure of the dataset:

 ```
 ├── ade